Dokkedal/dcm2reg/docs/source/index.rst

 follows:

-* Splitting the conversion script written by Jintao into several restructured ones and exporting scan selections to an Excel-file to allow for manual checking and control.
+* Splitting the conversion script written by Jintao into several restructured ones and exporting scan selections to an Excel-sheet to allow for manual checking and control.
 * Flagging issues with scans for conversion.
 * Handling errors and changing decisions for scan selection.